After implementing 4 Hour Work Week my business, my life, and my daily routine has changed completely. I have more time for everything

 - Get things organized.

 Things were not working as I wanted it to be.

-I was getting more things in my ToDo than I actually complete everyday.
-So a work day of 12 to 14 and at the end of the day I had more to work on.
+I was getting more things in my ToDo than I complete every day.
+So a workday of 12 to 14 and at the end of the day I had more to work on.

 The feeling was horrible.

-Suddenly I am able to do more.
-Focus on what is more important and am able to dedicate a lot of fun time to my family.
+Suddenly I can do more.
+Focus on what is more important, and can dedicate a lot of fun time for my family.

-You can see that for the last 4 weeks, I am able to put more time into imtips blog which I could’t for the last few years.
+You can see that for the last four weeks, and I can put more time into the IMTips blog, which I couldn’t for the previous few years.

-Last 4 weeks, I had 4 articles per week (assuming this will go live on Friday).
-Thats 16 posts in 4 weeks.
+Last four weeks, I had four articles per week (assuming this will go live on Friday).
+That’s 16 posts in 4 weeks.

 And in the last 11 months, I could only manage 19.

-I never realized that I am not that bigger a social media time waster or rather I did not had time for social media.
-Yet I was trying to save time by doing less of social media which never helped.
+I never realized that I am not that bigger a social media time waster, or rather, I did not have time for social media.
+Yet I was trying to save time by doing less of social media, which never helped.

-4HWW book has so many examples which helped me realized that the issue is my email inbox.
+4HWW book has so many examples that helped me realized that the issue is my email inbox.

 I was an inbox freak.
-If I thought I will miss anything, I will just drop a self email so I remember it.
+If I thought I would miss anything, I would drop a self email, so I remember it.

-So once I realized, there are few changes that I did.
+So once I realized, there are a few changes that I did.